grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 2. The product name is not enough to differentiate a product.
 For example, a notebook manufacturers have the same models of notebooks in different configurations (e.g. different amount of RAM or different processor models inside).
 So each product will receive additional identifier that will have to be taken into account during comparisons.
 3. In order to support customers from different countries, new currencies must be supported.

-In current situation, these changes are a really painful to make.
+In current situation, these changes are really painful to make.
 Why?
 It's because we used primitive types to represent the things that would need to change, which means we're coupled in multiple places to a particular implementation of product name (`string`) and a particular implementation of money (e.g. `decimal`).
 This wouldn't be so bad, if not for the fact that we're coupled to implementation we cannot change!

 Are we sentnced to live with issues like that in our code and cannot do anything about it?
 Let's find out by exploring the options we have.